paulhendricks/openai-requests-for-research/1-cartpole/README.md

-# OpenAI Requests for Research: Cartpole
+# OpenAI Requests for Research: Cartpole: for newcomers to RL

 ## Getting started